-Degenerative facet joints is the term used to describe a disease affecting the joints that link your spine’s vertebrae together.
-These joints allow for flexibility, rotation and motion in the spine, enabling a range of movements such as leaning forward and twisting.
-A type of osteoarthritis, degenerative facet joints occur when the thin layer of cartilage covering the facet joints breaks down, causing inflammation as well as pain, which can vary from slight to severe.
+Degenerative facet joints result in a condition known as facet disease, or facet arthritis.
+The facet joints, which link the spinal vertebrae, facilitate flexibility and enable a wide range of movements, such as leaning forward and twisting.
+Degenerative facet joints occur when the thin layer of cartilage covering the joints breaks down, causing inflammation and pain, which may be slight to severe.
 Learn more about facet joints and their important connecting role by reviewing our facet disease page.

-Degenerative facet joints typically cause lower back pain, which may radiate down into your buttocks and the back of your upper leg.
-The spinal nerves are rarely affected.
-For most people, the breakdown of their facet joints occurs over time, and they do not experience a sudden onset of symptoms like:
+Degenerative facet joints typically cause lower back pain, which may radiate to the buttocks and down the back of the upper leg.
+The spinal nerves are rarely affected, and for most people, the degeneration and accompanying symptoms occur gradually over time.
+Patients typically experience:

 - Tenderness around the inflamed joints